top of page

 March 20th, 1993

-After not having heard from Blake, his family grows increasingly concerned.
-They check his house.
+Blake's family, unable to reach him, checks his house.
 The place is undisturbed: no signs of struggle, no forced entry.
-But something is deeply wrong.
-Fresh groceries from a recent shopping trip sit untouched, his two cats are still inside.
-The scene suggests he had planned to return soon, but he never did.
+Fresh groceries from a recent shopping trip sit untouched, his two cats are still inside, and so are $500 in cash.
+The scene suggests he had planned to return soon.
 Based on the groceries and the cats' condition, Blake had likely been gone for days before anyone realized.

 Image created by ChatGPT